aparnnaH/travel_journal/README.md

 - Friend request flow with pending, accepted, and blocked states.
 - Journal sharing to accepted friends.
 - View/comment access for shared entries.
+- Friend-specific context from Travel Audit can open the matching accepted friend in Travel Circle.
 - Supabase RLS policies for friendships, journal shares, and comments.

 ### AI Companion